 4 A CoC is defined by HUD as "the group organized to carry out the responsibilities prescribed in the CoC Program Interim Rule for a defined geographic area.
 Responsibilities of a CoC include operating the CoC, designating and operating an HMIS, planning for the CoC (including coordinating the implementation of a housing and service system within its geographic area that meets the needs of the individuals and families who experience homelessness there), and designing and implementing the process associated with applying for CoC Program funds."
 The CoC representing the Town of Waynesville is Region 1.
+Region 1 includes Cherokee, Clay, Graham, Haywood, Jackson, Macon, Madison and Swain Counties.

 Documenting homelessness and counting individuals who are unhoused are always challenging.
 The population is often hidden-both intentionally and unintentionally.
 As noted above, the pandemic introduced a significant challenge in counting individuals this year.
-For these reasons, point-in-time counts are included for both 2021 and 2020.
+For these reasons, point-in-time counts are included for both 2021 and 2020 (North Carolina Coalition to End Homelessness [NCCEH], 2021b & 2020a).
 Considering 2020 provides a more accurate count, we are estimating a current homeless population between 133 and 253.
 This estimate reflects a conservative 2.2% increase that was nationally documented from 2019 to 2020, 40-50 individuals who are incarcerated and anticipated to be homeless upon release, and 70 individuals served by Helping Hands of Haywood utilizing a motel housing model.